-The above inspections strongly indicate that genuine multipartite entanglement of the dynamical state can efficiently signal the topological phase transition in equilibrium.
-Moreover, high multipartite entanglement content identifies the beneficial role of the topologically ordered phase in the deformed Kitaev model and its importance in quantum information processing tasks.
+\end{enumerate} The above observations strongly indicate that genuine multipartite entanglement of the dynamical state can efficiently signal the topological phase transition at equilibrium.
+Moreover, high-multipartite-entanglement content shows the beneficial role of the topologically ordered phase in the deformed Kitaev model and its importance in quantum information processing tasks.